Vueling

 per passenger, Vueling claims

-Vueling frequently offers travel vouchers instead of cash compensation.
+Vueling may offer travel vouchers instead of cash compensation.
 These are not a legal substitute under EC261 — you are entitled to cash.

 For IAG connecting flights (Vueling to BA or Iberia), Vueling sometimes claims the connecting airline is responsible.
 In fact, under EC261, the operating carrier of the disrupted leg is liable — regardless of the connecting airline.